Make Your Australian Wedding Ceremony Easy

 “I, (name of Bride/Groom/Partner) call upon all persons here present to witness that I take you, (name of Bride/Groom/Partner) to be my lawful wedded wife/husband/spouse.”

-There are however, some legally acceptable minor variations to this wording.
+There are some legally acceptable minor variations to this wording.
 For example, “call upon” to “ask”; “persons” to “people”; “thee” to “you”.

 Do we use our full names in all parts of the wedding ceremony?

-There is some flexibility for names in an Australian wedding ceremony.
-You may use only your given name when you make your lawful marriage vows.
 For example, for the full name, ‘Marion Rose Wickham’, the given names are ‘Marion’ and ‘Rose‘.
-This means that you may choose either ‘Marion’ or ‘Marion Rose.‘ You may add a nickname, eg ‘Marion Rose (Max).‘
+This means that you may choose either ‘Marion’ or ‘Marion Rose.‘ Also, you may add a nickname, eg ‘Marion Rose (Max).‘

 Do we need wedding rings in the wedding ceremony?

-What does a wedding ceremony cost?
+How much does a wedding ceremony cost?